Living Doll (song)

-"Living Doll" is a song written by Lionel Bart made popular by Cliff Richard and the Shadows (then still 'the Drifters') in 1959.
+"Living Doll" is a song written by Lionel Bart made popular by Cliff Richard and the Shadows (then still known as 'the Drifters') in 1959.
 It was the top selling single in the UK in 1959.
 It has topped the UK charts twice: in its original version in 1959 (their first number 1 single) and a new version recorded in 1986 in aid of Comic Relief.
-It is one of the few songs released by an English singer to chart on the American Billboard charts before the British Invasion occurred.
+It is one of the few songs released by a British singer to chart on the American Billboard charts before the British Invasion occurred.